danzilberdan/danzilberdan.github.io/_posts/2022-02-11-exploring-sqlite-write-ahead-logging.markdown

 Isolation guarantees that concurrent readers and writers will not impact each other.
 A write operation will not change the data that a running read operation sees.

 <h1>Write Ahead Logging</h1>
-Write ahead logging is one of the journaling modes used by SQLite.
-It allows SQLite databases to be compliant with ACID while allow significantly better performance compared to older journaling modes.
+Write ahead logging (WAL) is one of the journaling modes used by SQLite.
+It allows SQLite databases to be compliant with ACID while allowing significantly better performance compared to older journaling modes.

 SQLite database files are treated as a collection of pages.
 Each page is made up of exactly the same amount of bytes.